nbursa/inception-core-server/docs/chromadb.md

-# ChromaDB Setup & Usage (for Inception MCP Server)
+# ChromaDB Setup & Usage (for Inception ICORE Server)

-ChromaDB is used for latent (vector-based) memory in the Inception MCP system.
+ChromaDB is used for latent (vector-based) memory in the Inception ICORE system.
 It provides fast similarity search over embedded representations.

 ---